mikeizbicki/ucr-cs100/assignments/lab/lab1-git/Advanced.md

 >

 In my case vimdiff was the automatically selected mergetool.
-In any case when the tools open up their will generally be three windows.
+In any case when the tools open up there will generally be three windows.
 The window labeled `*.REMOTE` is the file to be merge from the remote repository.
 The `*.LOCAL` file is the local file with upstream changes being merged into and the `*.BASE` file is the common base to base files.
 This means that it doesn't  contain either changes from the local or remote repos.